rafaelurben/autohotkey-utils/README.md

 # AutoHotKey Hotkeys

-You can install these scripts without AutoHotKey under [Releases](https://github.com/rafaelurben/autohotkey-utils/releases).
+You can install this script without AutoHotKey with the .exe files found under [Releases](https://github.com/rafaelurben/autohotkey-utils/releases).

 ## Instant-Search